hotosm/learnosm/beginner/papers.rst

 paper back into JOSM, all the objects that you drew will be in shown in their actual locations, or at least quite close, which is good enough for us.

-Now let’s learn how to create and use Walking Papers.
+Now let's learn how to create and use Walking Papers.

 Create and Print
 ----------------